cdmill/neomodern.nvim/README.md

 Pull requests are welcome.

-If you are wanting to submit a new theme/style, please create a pull request with your new colors in [this file](https://github.com/cdmill/neomodern.nvim/blob/main/lua/neomodern/palette.lua).

-If you are wanting support for a plugin, either open an issue or submit a pull request with your highlight additions in [this file](https://github.com/cdmill/neomodern.nvim/blob/main/lua/neomodern/highlights.lua).
+If you are wanting support for a plugin, either open an issue or submit a pull request with your highlight additions in [this file](https://github.com/cdmill/neomodern.nvim/blob/main/lua/neomodern/highlights/plugin.lua).

 ## Inspiration